How To Choose a Pest Control Company

 Safety and Treatment Methods

-When it comes to choosing a pest control provider, you want to select one that will help keep you, your family, and your pets safe.
-You might also prefer an environmentally-conscious provider.
+When picking a pest control provider, you want to choose one that will help keep you, your family, and your pets safe.
+You'll likely also prefer an eco-friendly provider.

 Safety

-Your pest technician should be using pesticides that are low toxicity or non-toxic when possible.
-If they plan to use pesticides that don't fall into one of these categories, your technician should explain what safety precautions they plan to use to protect you, your family, and your pets.
-All pesticides that pose more than a minimum risk are required to be registered with the EPA.
+Your pest control provider should be using low toxicity or non-toxic pesticides any time they can.
+If any pesticides used don't fall into one of these categories, your technician should explain what safety precautions will be in place to protect you, your family, and your pets.
+Pesticides that pose more than a minimum risk are required to be registered with the EPA.

 Treatment Methods

-- Employ chemical controls only when required, and always along with other methods for effective long-term pest management.
+- Use chemical controls only when required, and always along with other solutions for effective long-term pest control management.